Skip to main content

 • Assistant — defines the model’s responses.

 Use {{variable_name}} syntax to insert placeholders that will be replaced with actual values at runtime.
-For example, a user message might contain {{persona}} to represent the model’s persona.The sample prompt already has a system message and a user message with a variable — feel free to edit them or start from scratch.Update prompt
+For example, a user message might contain {{question}} to represent the question you want the model to answer.The sample prompt already has a system message and a user message with a variable — feel free to edit them or start from scratch.Update prompt

 5